Improve employee onboarding

 7. Help them see what success looks like

 This goes beyond discussing their roles and responsibilities.
-It also helps enormously to explain your company’s standards and expectations, where to go when they have questions and if possible, to give employees a plan for how to get started with the job they need to do, and even what it means to be a great employee at your organisation.
+It also helps enormously to explain your company’s standards and expectations, where to go when they have questions and if possible, to give employees a plan for how to get started with the job they need to do and even what it means to be a great employee at your organisation.

 This also might include familiarising employees with your performance processes and how your organisation runs reviews.
 Do you have a process in place?
 If not, start by checking out our collection of performance review templates today.

-Streamline your employee induction days with Personio
+Recharge your employee induction

 Our automated onboarding automatically creates checklists, reminders and more.
 See it in action with your free demo.

-Turn your employee induction checklist into automated onboarding
+Book your free demoTurn your employee induction checklist into automated onboarding process